stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * A handler requires an FFM callback _stub_ to allow Vulkan to report diagnostic messages to the application.

-* Ideally any changes will reuse the existing framework.

 The majority of the existing handler code remains as-is except for:

 * Invocation of the create and destroy function pointers.